How the food industry can survive and prosper in today’s world – part 2

 - Robust governance – demonstrating accountability across organizational structures, based upon a culture of trust, transparency and innovation, ensuring they remain true to their vision and values.

-Howard Kerr, Chief Executive, BSI
+Howard Kerr, former Chief Executive, BSI